Generic Name: Melphalan hydrochloride

 - Complete administration within 60 minutes of reconstitution.

-The time between reconstitution/dilution and administration of Melphalan Hydrochloride for Injection should be kept to a minimum because reconstituted and diluted solutions of Melphalan Hydrochloride for Injection are unstable.
-Over as short a time as 30 minutes, a citrate derivative of Melphalan has been detected in reconstituted material from the reaction of Melphalan Hydrochloride with Sterile Diluent for Melphalan Hydrochloride for Injection.
+The time between reconstitution/dilution and administration of Melphalan hydrochloride should be kept to a minimum because reconstituted and diluted solutions of Melphalan hydrochloride are unstable.
+Over as short a time as 30 minutes, a citrate derivative of Melphalan has been detected in reconstituted material from the reaction of Melphalan hydrochloride with Sterile Diluent for Melphalan hydrochloride.
 Upon further dilution with saline, nearly 1% label strength of Melphalan hydrolyzes every 10 minutes.

 A precipitate forms if the reconstituted solution is stored at 5°C. DO NOT REFRIGERATE THE RECONSTITUTED PRODUCT.